 Did you think the arrival of fall meant packing away your festival gear?
 Well, think again: New Orleans has a plethora of smaller neighborhood events in the months ahead, and leading the pack is the Tremé Fall Festival.

-Spanning the first weekend in October, the event features a full day of music on Oct.
-1 followed by an anniversary mass at St. Augustine Church on Oct.
-2. The festival will take place near the church, at the intersection of Henriette Delille and Governor Nicholls Streets.
+Spanning the last weekend in September, the event kicks off with a patron party on Friday, September 29.
+Saturday brings a full day of music followed by an anniversary mass at St. Augustine Church on Sunday.
+The festival will take place near the church, at the intersection of Henriette Delille and Governor Nicholls Streets.